mgblackwater/stevekinney.net/content/courses/testing/clearing-restoring-and-resetting-mocks.md

+---
+title: Clearing, Restoring, and Resetting Mocks in Vitest
+description: Learn how to manage mocks effectively using Vitest.
+modified: 2024-09-28T11:31:16-06:00
+---

-# Clearing, Restoring, and Resetting Mocks in Vitest
+## Clearing, Restoring, and Resetting Mocks in Vitest

 Ah, mock functions.
 They’re the unsung heroes when it comes to testing.
 But, here's the deal: once you’ve mocked something, you want to make sure that those mocks don’t stick around like a bad code smell.
 That's why **clearing**, **restoring**, and **resetting** mocks are vital parts of your testing toolkit.
 So, let’s break it down like refactoring a confusing callback hell into promise chains.

-## Mocking in Vitest (Quick Refresher)
+### Mocking in Vitest (Quick Refresher)

 First, let’s revisit what mocking is all about—because nobody wants to be confused by lingo while debugging at 2 a.m.